Ph.D. in Curriculum Studies

 - What are the roles of power and vulnerability in curriculum studies?

 For admission into the program, an applicant must have a master’s degree in an education-related field.
 Applicants must present a strong academic record, acceptable GRE scores within the past five years, a writing sample (15-20 pages, exclusive of notes and works cited) that demonstrates appropriate academic writing skills needed for success in a graduate program and three letters of recommendation.
+GRE scores will be OPTIONAL for 2020-2021 admissions.
 Applicants will be interviewed as part of the selection process.

 As a research degree, the PhD is awarded for demonstrating competence in research by successfully defending a doctoral dissertation.
 The emphasis is on developing knowledge and skills in curriculum studies that result in the ability to conduct original research.
 A general program of study is outlined below.
 Students are required to take a suitable number and variety of graduate courses and research apprenticeships to prepare them for the qualifying examination and for the writing of the dissertation.
 The program requires 66-75 hours after acceptance into the program.
 The PhD in Educational Studies: Curriculum Studies comprises the following components: